vijaykeswani/vijaykeswani.github.io/index.md

 ---

 Hi!
-I am a researcher interested in problems related to data and tech ethics, algorithmic fairness, tech alignment, and community-focused AI development.
-Broadly, my work studies the interactions between society and automation and addresses various questions around the potentially harmful impacts of AI applications.
+I am an Assistant Professor in the Computer Science and Engineering department at the Indian Institute of Technology Delhi.
+My work studies problems related to data and tech ethics, algorithmic fairness, tech alignment, and community-focused AI development.
+Broadly, I am interested in the interactions between society and automation and in addressing various questions around the potentially harmful impacts of AI applications.

-<b>I will be joining the Computer Science and Engineering department at IIT Delhi as an Assistant Professor in Dec 2025.
-Do reach out if you wish to discuss or collaborate on any problems related to responsible AI.</b>

 Earlier, I was a Postdoctoral Associate, working with [Walter Sinnott-Armstrong](https://www.sinnott-armstrong.com/) and [Jana Schaich Borg](https://scholars.duke.edu/person/borg) at Duke University, and [Hoda Heidari](https://www.cs.cmu.edu/~hheidari/) and [Vincent Conitzer](http://www.cs.cmu.edu/~conitzer/) at Carnegie Mellon University.
 For this postdoc, I was affiliated with the [Social Science Research Institute](https://ssri.duke.edu/) at Duke, the [Duke Philosophy](https://philosophy.duke.edu/) department, and the [Kenan Institute of Ethics](https://kenan.ethics.duke.edu/).

 I received my Ph.D. from the [Department of Statistics and Data Science](https://statistics.yale.edu/) at Yale University, where I was advised by [Elisa Celis](https://datascienceethics.org/elisacelis/).
 While at Yale, I was a Resident Fellow at the Information Society Project (ISP) at Yale Law School from 2022-2023 and a 2022 Policy Fellow at the Yale Institute for Social and Policy Studies (ISPS).
 Prior to that, I spent two years at École Polytechnique Fédérale de Lausanne (EPFL).
 I completed my Bachelor's and Master's degrees in Computer Science and Engineering at the Indian Institute of Technology, Kanpur, where I worked with [Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).

+<b>Do reach out if you wish to discuss or collaborate on any problems related to responsible AI.</b>

 ### Publications, Preprints, and Workshop Papers